Frequently asked questions

 Will agencies be required to report on participation rates?

-Commencing in 2022, the State of the Service – Agency Survey will be used as a mechanism for agencies to report against the integrity training requirements as stated in The Directions.
+Commencing in 2022, the State of the Service – Agency Survey will be used as a mechanism for agencies to report against the integrity training requirements as stated in the Commissioner’s Directions 2022.
 Agencies will be asked if they have met the requirement to provide mandatory integrity training to employees that are new to the APS.
 Participation rates will not be captured at this time.